American Masters

-The death of Sergio Vieira de Mello became a tragic metaphor for the effort to bring stability to Iraq.
+En Route to Baghdad is a portrait of the peacekeeping career of former United Nations High Commissioner for Human Rights Sergio Vieira de Mello, whose death in a 2003 Baghdad bombing attack became a tragic metaphor for the effort to bring stability to Iraq.

 Simone Duarte is a Brazilian journalist whose credits include a 2002 Emmy nomination for the news coverage of the 9/11 attacks and a 2001 Honorable Mention from the United Nations Correspondents Association for her television series on East Timor.
 She was the New York News Bureau chief of TV Globo, the main network in South America and has 15 years of… Show more